isomerpages/ura-lkywcp/index.md

         alt: Antwerp Droogdokkenpark
     - infobar:
         title:
-        subtitle:
+        subtitle: <i>"Through the collective efforts of all cities around the world, we can aspire to learn from one another and truly make an impact in creating a better place for ourselves, and our future generations."</i>
-        description: <i>"Through the collective efforts of all cities around the world, we can aspire to learn from one another and truly make an impact in creating a better place for ourselves, and our future generations."</i> <br>– Dr Cheong Koon Hean
+        description: – Dr Cheong Koon Hean
         button:
         url:
     - infopic: